CHRONIC LOW BACK PAIN

 - DO NOT SIT TOO MUCH: When you sit down, you take the load off your feet and put it on your spine --- most particularly your low back.
 In fact, sitting puts four times the amount of mechanical pressure / stress on your back as does standing.
 If you have a desk job, you may want to consider a stand up desk of some sort.

 - MAKE SURE TO MOVE EARLY AND OFTEN: Walk, swim, bike, get on an elliptical.
 I don't really care what you do, just move.
 We discussed earlier how loss of joint motion creates all sorts of problems in the low back.
 Do not neglect adding a STRENGTH PROTOCOL to your program.

 - STRENGTHEN YOUR SPINE AS WELL AS YOUR ENTIRE BODY: I would suggest a regimen of CORE STRENGTHENING TECHNIQUES to start with.
 Talk to me before proceeding from there.

 - GET AN INVERSION TABLE: This helps a lot of people struggling with low back pain.
 HERE is a blog post on the topic.

-- TRY SPINAL DECOMPRESSION THERAPY: There is great evidence that SPINAL DECOMPRESSION THERAPY can help about 70% of you who are struggling with severe back issues such as Disc Problems, Spinal Stenosis, Facet Syndrome, or Spinal Degeneration.
+- TRY SPINAL DECOMPRESSION THERAPY: There is great evidence that SPINAL DECOMPRESSION THERAPY can help 60-70% of you who are struggling with severe back issues such as Disc Problems, Spinal Stenosis, Facet Syndrome, or Spinal Degeneration.
 Be aware that it will most likely require Scar Tissue Mobilization to effectively deal with the Thoracolumbar Fascia.
 The cool thing is that our Spinal Decompression Therapy protocols are ALL-INCLUSIVE.